tensorflow/docs/site/ko/README.md

 You should use a text editor when you edit a few words of existing notebook.
 You should test the notebook in your repository with Colab after you finish the translation.
 You can request for review if there is no error.

+If you have any question about translation, feel free to contact [Korean TensorFlow Documentation Contributors](https://groups.google.com/a/tensorflow.org/forum/#!forum/docs-ko) mailing list.

 Thanks!